earthcube/geocodes/docs/setting_up_services/setup_base_machine_configuration.md

     * `cd decoder` or `cd /data/decoder`
     * `git clone https://github.com/earthcube/geocodes.git`
 * configure a base server
+  * base-machine-compose.yaml is the full stack with a portainer, treafik
+  * base-swarm-compose.yaml is just a treakfit. connect with your existing portainer.
 * take a break and wait for the DNS entries.
     * if you cannot wait for the DNS, you can go to the no cert port
         * https://{HOST}}:9443/